bbcawodu/careadvisors-backend/README.md

     - An array of length > 0 will be the value for the "Errors" key in the "status" dictionary.
         -Each item in the array is a string corresponding to an error in the POSTed JSON doc.
     - Array corresponding to the "Data" key will be empty.
+- If "page" parameter is missing and there is more than one page of customer instances to display with all fields, "Page URLs" key will be present in the root response dictionary.